Filling a Vacant HR Position? Check these 6 Items off your to-do list

 This question is particularly important for an HR candidate—after all, HR does not happen in a vacuum—not only must the candidate know your industry, but they should also have some idea about your current culture.
 There are multiple free online sources they can use to do this research prior to the interview.
 If the HR candidate has not bothered to check your website, looked at a few Linkedin profiles, or done a little research on your industry if it’s new to them, they’re probably a poor choice for an HR position.

-6. Administer a pre-hire Assessment that measures the candidate’s suitability for the posted position.
+6. Administer a pre-hire assessment that measures the candidate’s suitability for the posted position.

 Too often, hiring managers focus on how they feel about the candidate based on their communication style during the interview.
 This can be misleading, especially when you are hiring a person who has probably interviewed many more people than you have.
 HR candidates are pros when it comes to interviewing, they know how to relate, they’re verbally fluid and build rapport quickly.
 None of this tells you how they operate under pressure, whether they’re detailed oriented, if they can work independently, exercise good judgment, draft comprehensive policies or if they have any of the other traits that you need in the role.
 If you are replacing a departing senior HR leader, ask them to draft a realistic assessment based on your workforce challenges so you can measure if the candidate can assess risk, shows sound judgment in resolving conflicts, can condct an investigation, and has the basic HR skills they need to excel in the position.
 If you don’t have an experienced HR executive, speak to your legal counsel to help you draft this assessment or look for an outsourced CHRO who can help you with this.